Balancer: The Most Versatile Automated Market Maker

 Like many DeFi projects, the Balancer crypto protocol has integrated governance mechanisms into its native Balancer (BAL) token.
 The Balancer community governs the protocol and is responsible for proposing updates or changes.
 Holders of the Balancer token are then able to approve or decline the proposals by voting with their Balancer tokens.
 Since decisions are made by BAL holders, the Balancer token essentially represents ownership of Balancer.
 A potential future outcome of the governance process is for BAL holders to vote to implement a protocol-level trading fee on Balancer which could accrue value back to the Balancer token.

 Decentralized applications (dApps) in DeFi are trending towards governance, management, profit, and ownership models that are accountable to community stakeholders.
-Awarding liquidity providers with Balancer tokens distributes ownership of Balancer to users of the protocol, and is creating a decentralized governing community while seeing remarkable market growth in this early period.
+Awarding liquidity providers with Balancer (BAL) tokens distributes ownership of Balancer to users of the protocol, and is creating a decentralized governing community while seeing significant market growth early in its existence.

-Through automated markets and collectivized ownership models, DeFi projects like Balancer are incorporating the ideas of decentralization into their platforms from top to bottom in reimagining finance.
-The result thus far has been an explosion of growth and innovation in the still-nascent DeFi space, and Balancer has earned its name by aligning incentives, algorithms, and decentralization.
+Through automated markets and collectivized ownership models that expand on the capabilities of traditional index funds, DeFi projects like Balancer are incorporating the ideas of decentralization into their platforms from top to bottom in reimagining finance.
+The result thus far has been an explosion of growth and innovation in the still-nascent DeFi space, and Balancer has earned its name by improving the alignment of incentives, algorithms, and decentralization.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.